New York Museum of Transportation: History

 The last streetcars operated in Rochester in 1941, leaving only the Rochester Subway rapid transit operation to soldier on until 1956.
 Rochester Transit Corporation donated car 1246, a Peter Witt-style streetcar, to the Rochester Museum and Science Center in 1941, but the museum never made any attempt to incorporate the car into a permanent exhibition.
 Stored outdoors and ravaged by vandals, the car was finally sold for scrap in 1950.
 Rochester Subway car 60 was donated to the Rochester Chapter, NRHS in 1956, but having no permanent location, the car was loaned to other organizations outside the region.

-The roots of the New York Museum of Transportation can be traced back to the Mageee Transportation Museum, a private museum located near Bloomsburg, Pennsylvania, founded by wealthy industrialist Harry Magee, the owner of the Magee Carpet Company.
+The roots of the New York Museum of Transportation can be traced back to the Magee Transportation Museum, a private museum located near Bloomsburg, Pennsylvania, founded by wealthy industrialist Harry Magee, the owner of the Magee Carpet Company.
 His interest in vintage vehicles of all kinds led him to create a home for antique automobiles and trolleys in the mid-1960s.
 The museum and trolley rides flourished until the summer of 1972 when flooding caused by Hurricane Agnes caused extensive damage to the tracks and trolley fleet.
 Harry Magee died that October, and the collection was sold at auction in 1973.

-The planned community of Riverton was being developed in West Henrietta, New York by Henry Hamlin and William Morris.
+The planned community of Riverton was being developed in West Henrietta, New York by Henry Hamlin.
 The cornerstone of this new project was a proposed light rail line that was to connect Riverton with downtown Rochester constructed along the former Erie Railroad Rochester Division right of way.
 A small trolley museum was envisioned as a natural outgrowth of the planned light rail line.
-With the knowledge that several Rochester area streetcars were preserved at the Magee Transportation Museum, Hamlin and Morris made a visit to see what could be salvaged from the shuttered museum.
+With the knowledge that several Rochester area streetcars were preserved at the Magee Transportation Museum, Hamlin made a visit to see what could be salvaged from the shuttered museum.